Stellenausschreibungen des Deutschen Meeresmuseums

 Scientist (m/f/d)

-The position is available immediately and ends on 31 December 2024.
+The position is available from May 15 2024 and ends on 31 December 2024.
 The place of employment is Stralsund, Germany.

-The research project PAL-CE is funded by the „Bundesamt für Naturschutz“.
+The research project PAL-CE is funded by the “Bundesamt für Naturschutz“.
 The main task is to test acoustic porpoise alert systems (PAL) for long-term use to prevent bycatch of harbour porpoises in gillnets.
 The project aims to answer, if PALs reduce bycatch in the long term and if their effectiveness changes over time.
 The reaction of harbour porpoises to PALs deployed in gillnets will be tested in the field and a cooperation with fishermen will be built up.
-The ideal candidate combines a good knowledge about harbour porpoises with bio-acoustics.
+The ideal candidate combines knowledge about Harbor porpoises with bio-acoustics and fisheries.

 Your tasks include: